Skip to main content

 The transfer settles to the organization, reconciled against a record you can follow end to end.

-See how the money is structured on the Xerish Storehouse page.
+See how the money is structured on the Xerish Storehouse page — and read the plain-English answer to who controls the money.

 Joseph Principle methodology (verbatim per CONSTITUTION §III)